asukakenji/go-benchmarks/permutation/README.md

 makes `b4` about `1~2%` faster than `b1`.
 However, the code looks much cleaner with fewer `len(s)` calls.

+Update: When tested with `go version go1.18beta2 darwin/amd64`, `b4` is significantly slower than `b1`.

 ## b5

 The package `b5` is different from all previous packages in the sense that it